Abhigna-Devarasetty/outfit_ai/README.md

 # OutfitAI

 OutfitAI is a multimodal GenAI application designed to analyze clothing images and recommend similar items and purchase locations.
-The project leverages advanced AI technologies such as LangChain and Vertex AI for processing, and provides a user-friendly interface using Streamlit for real-time performance optimization.
+The project leverages advanced AI technologies such as LangChain and Vertex AI for processing and provides a user-friendly interface using Streamlit for real-time performance optimization.

 ## Features